intel-retail/automated-self-checkout/helm/kubernetes.md

 ## Troubleshooting

 If you get the **ErrImagePull** message while deploying the pods, it means the local docker images can't be accessed by the cluster nodes.
-You can restarting the cluster by running:
+You can restart the cluster by running:

 ```
 minikube stop -p multinode